The C.A.S.H. Courier - Article from the Winter 2005 Issue

 We as animal advocates are in agreement with the community at large that measures should be taken to end or drastically reduce this horrendous situation.

-Deer car collisions should be reduced – but the usual answer is to reduce the wildlife population through hunting.
+Deer car collisions should be reduced – but the usual answer is to reduce the deer population through hunting.
 This ruse, as we know, is not going to work since hunting does not reduce the overall deer population in a region – in fact it is counter-productive in that it usually will increase the size of the regional deer-herd.

 An estimated 1,500,000 deer-vehicle collisions occur annually nationwide.
 Of those70%–80% occur between dusk and dawn.